dua19022/git-github/README.md

 # git-github
-This is for tutotrial purpose.
+This is for tutorial purpose.